You are here

 - What does this word or phrase mean?

 - How can I use it correctly and idiomatically?

 However, although ‘the dictionary’ is a well-embedded cultural artefact there is no particular reason why it should survive in its present form.
 It is equally plausible to imagine that its various functions might be better performed by separate resources, such as automatic translation tools or text-remediation software.

 What are the implications for the learning, teaching, and operational use of L2s?
 The future looks like being more fragmented than the old one-size-fits-all model.
 The commonest forms of look-up (meaning, spelling, pronunciation), have already become subsumed into the larger enterprise of ‘search’, where the starting point is typically Google, not a dictionary.
 Even this can be problematic, as many online dictionaries marry cutting-edge technology with horribly outdated dictionaries.
 Meanwhile, far more needs to be done to meet the receptive and productive needs of users in EAP or ESP environments.

 The new situation, though unpredictable, is full of opportunities.
 New technologies, such as ‘adaptive’ systems (which ‘learn’ about the needs and wants of individual users, and adapt themselves accordingly – think of your Amazon account), offer the possibility that the next generation of reference tools could be far better than anything we currently call a ‘dictionary’.

-You can read a report of the seminar.
+- You can read a report of the seminar in the downloads below.